 From an item

 1. Open a blank item (without a template currently applied).
-You'll see a button telling you to 'Add structure'.
+You'll see "No template applied" at the top of the item which opens a dropdown box.

 From the Structure tab